 District leaders use disaggregated data to determine the status of T-SEL competencies development across the district and where and how opportunities to learn and practice T-SEL could be increased and improved.

-- Use school climate data such as CA Healthy Kids Survey and staff and family surveys to assess student perceptions of climate and the corresponding T-SEL skills that could lead to improvements.
+- Use school climate data such as the California Healthy Kids Survey and staff and family surveys to assess student perceptions of climate and the corresponding T-SEL skills that could lead to improvements.

 - Use data to examine patterns and practices of MTSS implementation to ensure robust application is provided for every student to support the development of T-SEL and other skills.